Box Plots

 Statistics->Subscribers->Per Policy can also show the split of the traffic volume into the different flow policies:

-Traffic per Service
+Traffic per Application

 By default, all DPI samples are considered by the reporting (All UDRs), both the samples generated automatically by the BQN and those generated by monitoring policies.
 If the monitoring policies generate so many samples that they can cause a bias in the reporting, those samples can be excluded by selecting Only auto UDRs .
 This could be the case if several subscribers have a monitoring policy that generates UDRs for all their traffic and make them over-represented in the traffic sample mix.

-Latency per Service
+Latency per Application

-Main Subscribers per Service
+Main Subscribers per Application

 It is also possible to show top subscriber IDs using the selector at the bottom of the page.